wesleytabaka/rpi-led-matrix-painter/README.md

 # rpi-led-matrix-painter
-Add drawing facilities to rpi-led-matrix.
+Add drawing facilities to alexeden/rpi-led-matrix.
 Manage sections of the board independently, draw shapes, text, and images.